laelbarlow/amoebae/README.md

 5. Configure the organization of output plots.
-    - First, copy the relavent example configuration files.
+    - First, copy the relavent configuration files from the results directory.
         ```
-        cp config/example_coulson_plot_organization.csv \
+        cp results/coulson_plot_organization.csv \
            config/coulson_plot_organization.csv

-        cp config/example_output_plot_row_order.txt \
+        cp results/db_list.txt \
            config/output_plot_row_order.txt
         ```
-    - Then re-arrange or re-write as necessary.
+    - Then re-arrange or re-write these configuration files as necessary.
 The `coulson_plot_organization.csv` file contains two columns: The first is the name assigned to a column in the output coulson plot, and the second lists query titles for queries assigned to each column (multiple query titles can be associated with the same column name).
 The `output_plot_row_order.txt` file simply lists the file names of the FASTA files searched (including any nucleotide FASTA files), in the order that you want them to appear in the plots.
+For examples, see `config/example_coulson_plot_organization.csv` and `config/example_output_plot_row_order.txt`.

 6. Execute remainder of the workflow to perform searches in your genomes of